-You may upload at most two submissions a day, and at most ten submissions per month.
+You may upload at most five submissions a day, and at most twenty submissions per month.
 A sample submission with the necessary formatting is available here.

 Submitted systems may use any public or private data when developing their systems with a few exceptions: